minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/lamija-fatic/USART_requirements/non-functional_requirements.rst

    :references:
    :verification-and-validation:

-   The system must meet the timing constraints for USART data transmission and reception, ensuring that each operation completes within specified time windows.
+   The system must meet the timing constraints for USART data transmission and reception, ensuring each operation completes within 1 ms for byte transmission, 5 ms for data processing, 50 µs for interrupt response, and a timeout for inactivity after 100 ms.

 .. req:: Real-time Communication
    :id: REQ_INT3_17310281820887